Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

       ]
   },
   "definitionEntryList": [
                     {
-          "policyName": "rg-required-tag-dynamic-notscope",
+                    "policyName": "7ce92201-8036-4d55-938e-0dce0a5bc475",
-          "assignment": {
+                    "displayName": "Require Tag on Resource Group with dynamic notScope", "assignment": {
                         "name": "rgtag-",
                         "displayName": "Require Tag on Resource Group - ", "description": "Require Tag for Resource Groups when any resource group (not listed in in excludedRg) is created or updated - "
                     }
                 },
                 {
-          "policyName": "resources-inherit-rg-tag-dynamic-notscope",
+                    "policyName": "5cc2cbfc-e306-4ec6-a141-eea3c79bb2ae",
-          "assignment": {
+                    "displayName": "Inherit Tag from Resource Group with dynamic notScope", "assignment": {
                         "name": "taginh-",
-              "displayName": "Inherit Tag from Resource Group - ", "description": "Modify Tag to comply with governance goal of enforcing Tags by inheriting Tags from RG - " }
+                        "displayName": "Inherit Tag from Resource Group - ", "description": "Modify Tag to comply with governance goal of enforcing Tags by inheriting Tags from RG - "
+                    }
                 }
   ],
   "children": [
       {